Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 \end{prop}

-\begin{remark} If we were working in the category of all $\kbase[G]$-modules (with fixed central character~$\zeta$), then this result would be straightforward, since we would be able to compute the Ext's using a resolution of $\pi$ by finite rank free $\kbase[G]/I_{\zeta}$-modules.
+\begin{remark} If we were working in the category of all $\kbase[[G]]_\zeta$-modules then this result would be straightforward, since we would be able to compute the Ext's using a resolution of $\pi$ by finite rank free $\kbase[[G]]_\zeta$-modules.
 It is the fact that we are working in the category $\cA_{\kbase}$, i.e.\ that we have imposed smoothness, which makes the result less obvious.